codecrypto-academy/emujicad/docs/DOCUMENTATION.md

 The script automatically:
 - Detects the OS
 - Uses the correct package manager
-- Uses the correct command syntax
+- Uses the correct command syntax (sed, grep, netstat)
 - Skips unavailable tools (like `ss` on macOS)
 - Handles missing commands gracefully (like `timeout` on macOS)
+- **Installs Foundry automatically** using the same method on both systems

 ---